ENGYS/HELYX-OS/pages/pages-root-folder/index.md

   title: "About HELYX-OS"
   url: 'http://engys.com/products/helyx-os'
   image: '/images/HELYX-OS-v231-welcomescreen.png'
-  text: 'HELYX-OS is an open-source Graphical User Interface designed to work natively with OpenFOAM v4.1 and OpenFOAM v1606+.
-The GUI is developed by ENGYS using Java+VTK and delivered to the public under the GNU General Public License.'
+  text: 'HELYX-OS was an open-source Graphical User Interface designed to work natively with OpenFOAM v4.1 and OpenFOAM v1606+.
+Developed by ENGYS using Java™/GTK, HELYX-OS was released under the GNU General Public License, enabling users to run OpenFOAM simulations with an intuitive interface.
+While HELYX-OS is no longer actively developed, ENGYS continues to offer advanced CFD solutions with HELYX.'
 widget2:
   title: "Installation"
   url: '/installation/'